Measure function calls

-Apply the decorator @Timer() to measure each call of a function or generator.
+Apply the decorator @Timer() to time every call to a function or generator.
 One Measurement per call is appended to the wrapped callable’s measurements deque.

 Syntax